pabloordonez/programming-course/00.prerequisites/readme.md

     Hello programming world!
     ```

 If you were able to successfully follow this introduction tutorial, you already wrote your first program!
 Congratulations!
-In the following chapters will start learning about programming, what a programming language is, what tools do we have at our disposal, and grow our understanding from there.
+In the following chapters we will start learning about programming, what a programming language is, what tools do we have at our disposal, and grow our understanding from there.

 See you in the next chapter!